Joins

 This produces a Cartesian product of all rows from both tables.

-Use WHERE clause to specify join conditions:
+Use ON clause to specify join conditions:

 SELECT columns